pact-foundation/pact-jvm/provider/junit/README.md

 **(version 4.1.2+)**

-You can filter the interactions that are run by setting the JVM system property `pact.filter.interaction`.
+You can filter the interactions that are run by setting the JVM system property `pact.filter.description`.
 This propery takes a regular expression to match against the interaction description.

 **NOTE!** this property needs to be set on the test JVM if your build is running with Gradle or Maven.